Towards Goal-oriented Intelligent Tutoring Systems in Online Education: Experiment

 \subsubsection{\textbf{Performance w.r.t Different Turns}}

 Besides the final success rate at the maximum number of interaction turns (\textit{i.e.}, $T=20$), we also present the performance comparison of success rate at each turn in Figure \ref{fig:turn}.
-In order to better observe the differences among different methods, we report the relative success rate compared with the baseline DQN.
-For example, the line of $y=0$ represents the curve of success rate for DQN against itself.
-The results show that Greedy and KNN substantially outperform two RL-based methods (\textit{incl.}, DQN and \texttt{PAI}) at the early phases.
+In order to better observe the differences among different methods, we report the relative success rate compared with the baseline PDDDQN.
+For example, the line of $y=0$ represents the curve of success rate for PDDDQN against itself.
+The results show that Greedy and KNN substantially outperform two RL-based methods (\textit{incl.}, PDDDQN and \texttt{PAI}) at the early phases.
 They may indeed yield positive results by effectively addressing simpler, easy-to-grasp concepts during the initial phases of the interactive learning process.
 This can result in relatively strong performance.
 However, as the complexity of the tasks increases, their performance diminishes rapidly.
 Overall, the proposed \texttt{PAI} proves to be a highly effective approach.
 It surpasses all baseline methods, particularly in the later stages of the interactive learning process. \texttt{PAI} accomplishes this by guiding the student through a personalized sequence of educational interactions, ultimately enabling them to master the target concept.
+Moreover, the results also shed light on a promising future direction to investigate a hybrid policy that can adaptively adjust the tutoring policy according to the difficulty of the target concept.